-The Company has weather hedge contracts for fiscal years 2021 and 2022.
+The Company entered into weather hedge contracts for fiscal years 2020 and 2021.
 Under these contracts, we are entitled to receive a payment if the total number of degree days within the hedge period is less than the prior ten year average.
-The "Payment Thresholds," or strikes, are set at various levels.
-In addition, for fiscal 2021 we will be obligated to make a payment capped at \$5.0 million if degree days exceed the prior ten year average.
 The hedge period runs from November 1 through March 31, taken as a whole, for each respective fiscal year.
+The "Payment Thresholds," or strikes, are set at various levels for fiscal 2020 and 2021.
+The maximum that the Company could receive is \$12.5 million per year.
+In addition, for fiscal 2020 and 2021 we were obligated to make an annual payment capped at \$5.0 million if degree days exceed the Payment Threshold.
+For fiscal 2021 and 2020 we reduced delivery and branch expense under these contracts by \$3.4 million and a \$10.1 million, respectively.

-In fiscal year 2020 the Company reduced delivery and branch expense under these contracts by \$10.1 million and received the amount in full in April 2020.
-In fiscal year 2019 the Company increased delivery and branch expense under these contracts by \$2.1 million, and paid the amount in full in April 2019.
-For fiscal 2020 and 2021 the maximum that the Company can receive annually is \$12.5 million and the maximum that the Company would be obligated to pay annually is \$5.0 million.
-For fiscal 2022 the maximum that the Company can receive annually is \$7.5 million and we do not have a potential obligation to pay.
+For fiscal 2022, the Company entered into weather hedge contracts with similar terms described above.
+The maximum that the Company can receive is \$12.5 million and the maximum that the Company would be obligated to pay annually is \$5.0 million.